-Affecting roughly 32.5 million Americans every year, osteoarthritis, also known as OA or degenerative joint disease, is an incredibly common degenerative disease.
+Affecting roughly 32.5 million Americans every year, osteoarthritis symptoms, also known as OA or degenerative joint disease, is an incredibly common degenerative disease.
 At RightPath Pain and Spine Centers in Davenport, FL, we can help you start safe, effective treatment before your quality of life is diminished even more.

 The Most Common Osteoarthritis Symptoms

-By far, the most common osteoarthritis symptom is pain.
+By far, the most common osteoarthritis symptoms is pain.
 Depending on the joints affected, pain may occur in one or both hips, the spine, the knees, the hands, or other joints.
-However, it’s critical that you come in for a diagnosis so you can get the safest, most effective treatment.
+However, it’s critical that you come in for a diagnosis so you can get the safest, most effective osteoarthritis symptoms treatment.

 There are several types of arthritis, and if you have shoulder or finger pain, you are more likely to suffer from rheumatoid arthritis than OA.

 Aches that Change in Severity With Changes in Barometric Pressure